Silviu-Nss/STP-And-Shortest-Path/README.md

-This program runs STP on a graph and in this tree can find the path between every 2 vertexes.
+Program running STP on a graph.
+Using this tree, the shortest path between every 2 vertexes can be efficiently found.